mosser/ArduinoML-kernel/externals/xtext/README.md

 # ArduinoML in Xtext with Visual Studio Code Integration

-This repository contains both the "traditional" xtext to have a rich editor in eclipse and the artefacts for the generation of VC-Code extensions
+This repository contains both the "traditional" xtext to have a rich editor in eclipse and the artefacts for the generation of VS-Code extensions

 ## Quickstart in VS-Code